-Administration has not received a substantive update from NSMS for some months, but Administration anticipates that NSMS remains interested in developing a portion of the vacant land on a ground lease basis.
+NSMS recently advised Administration that it wants to resume discussions in relation to its proposed development of a portion of the vacant land on a ground lease basis.

 Due to the progress with the WFS tenancy arrangements, Administration has also progressed in discussions with the COA's leasing representative.
 The proposed changes to the Current Lease are now at a stage for consideration by Council.